What42Pizza/LooF/Language Basics.md

 Without Basics.LOOF:

 ```
-if ExampleTest
+if ExampleCondition
 	// single statement code block
 OR
-if not (ExampleTest)
+if not ExampleCondition
 skip
 	// multiple statement code block
 end